Instantaneous filling of the vacuum for the full Boltzmann equation in convex domains

-\textbf{Acknowledgements:} I would like to acknowledge my supervisor, Clement Mouhot, for suggesting me this problem and for all the fruitful discussions and advices he offered me.
-I also would like to thank Alexandre Boritchev for the useful discussions we had about the free transport equation.
+\textbf{Acknowledgements:} I would like to acknowledge my supervisor, Cl\'{e}ment Mouhot, for suggesting me this problem and for all the fruitful discussions and advices he offered me.
+I also would like to thank Alexandre Boritchev, Amit Einav and Sara Merino for fruitful discussions. \\ This work was supported by the UK Engineering and Physical Sciences Research Council (EPSRC) grant EP/H023348/1 for the University of Cambridge Centre for Doctoral Training, the Cambridge Centre for Analysis.